Check out our newest campus in Gramercy! Explore here.

 Share your email, and we’ll share our world.

 You could spend all day gathering playspace inspiration from Pinterest and Instagram, but there is so much more to a great playspace than a really cool wall mural.
-It takes true design intention to create a playspace that encourages learning for young children, with consideration of both form and function.
+It takes intentional design choices—from furniture placement to storage solutions—to create a playspace that encourages learning for young children, with consideration of both form and function.

 Here at Vivvi, we know your young child’s developing brain is a sponge – seeking out information about everything in their path to make sense of the world around them.
 And we have designed our campuses to be experiences that encourage that exploration.

-“When we’re designing a Vivvi campus, we are always looking to give children as much independence as possible – we think about this whether we’re deciding where to put crayons and scissors at an art station or how close the hand towels should be to the bathroom sink,” says Rachel Duda, Vivvi’s VP of Learning.
+“When we’re designing a Vivvi campus, we are always looking to give children as much independence as possible – we think about this whether we’re deciding where to put crayons and scissors at an art station or how close the hand towels should be to the bathroom sink,” says Rachel Duda, Vivvi’s VP of Learning with over 15 years of experience in early childhood education.
 “We want children to be able to see and navigate their playspace on their own, so they’re able to make decisions without having to ask for help.”

-We’ve spent years working with educators and designers to create the aesthetic educational dreamscape that are our Vivvi campuses, and the tips and tricks we’ve learned along the way will help you design a playspace of your own with just as much intention.
+We’ve spent years working with educators and designers to create our Vivvi campuses—spaces where every element serves a developmental purpose—and the tips and tricks we’ve learned along the way will help you design a playspace of your own with just as much intention.

 Set learning goals to bring your space to life.